NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 -- <b>输入控件</b> --
 - <b>Save Instruments?(F)</b>:

-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper in</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper out</b>:

 ### Doc.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>String 2</b>:

 - <b>String</b>: